 Luckily, our practice offers many excellent options to replace your missing teeth — from temporary to long-lasting solutions.
 During your consultation with one of our oral surgeons, your personal preferences, the current condition of your oral health, and other factors will all be carefully considered to determine the right tooth restoration option for you.
 You can learn about many of the tooth replacement options below.

 If you have questions or are ready to schedule your consultation with Dr. Morgan, Dr. N. Morio, or Dr. W. Morio, please contact our Hiawatha, IA, office.
 We look forward to meeting with you to discuss your best options for restoring your smile!

 Dental implants are the most comfortable and permanent solution for restoring missing or failing teeth.
 They form a strong foundation for your replacement teeth and keep the jaw healthy and strong by stimulating the bone in your jaw just like natural teeth.
 Implants can support individual replacement teeth or secure specialized dentures to replace multiple teeth or even an entire arch of teeth.
 Unlike bridges, no healthy teeth are damaged to secure the restoration, and implants can last a lifetime if proper care is taken.
 Implant-supported replacement teeth are an extremely lifelike, stable, and comfortable solution for almost any patient.

 We perform dental implant placement in our office.
 Read our page on Dental Implants to learn more.

-If you require replacements for an entire upper or lower arch of teeth, you may be a candidate for a full-arch replacement using a revolutionary treatment called Teeth-in-an-Hour.
-During your consultation with one of our experienced oral surgeons, you and your doctor will decide if Teeth-in-an-Hour is the right option for you.
+If you require replacements for an entire upper or lower arch of teeth, you may be a candidate for a full-arch replacement using a revolutionary treatment called Teeth-in-a-Day.
+During your consultation with one of our experienced oral surgeons, you and your doctor will decide if Teeth-in-a-Day is the right option for you.